 UPCOMING EVENTS

-Let’s Talk About Aging, Living & Dying
+Let’s Talk About Aging & End-of-life

-A small-group exploration with a practical take-away
+A small-group exploration with practical take-aways

 Facilitated by Jo Anne Smith & Lynn Rogers, PhD